 Safety and Security on Metrobus and Metrorail

-- In case of threatening or disruptive behavior aboard the bus, an operator can activate a silent alarm that goes through Central Control to the police.
+- In case of threatening or disruptive behavior aboard the bus, an operator can activate a silent alarm that goes through Central Control who call police.
 The disruptive passenger has no way of knowing the alarm has been activated or that police are on their way.
 When the alarm is activated, the destination sign on most buses automatically changes to EMERGENCY!
 CALL POLICE and the outside running lights flash to let approaching police know which bus sent out the alarm.

 - In any other type of emergency, the bus operator can call central control on the bus radio to request the help needed.

 - Metrobus has earned the nation's top bus safety award because of its safety record and aggressive safety programs.
 Bus operators receive refresher training, focusing primarily on safety, every two years.
-Many Metrobus operators are traine in CPR, the Heimlich Maneuver, and other first aid procedures.

 - Metrobus uses its own safety teams to ensure operators follow all safety rules.